 The Versatility of Cabbage

-- Savoy Cabbage: Soft and crinkly leaves characterize this variety, making it tender and an excellent choice for cooking.
+- Savoy Cabbage: Soft wrinkled leaves make it tender, good for cooking.

-- Napa Cabbage: With its long, pale green leaves, Napa cabbage is often used in Asian dishes, capable of being enjoyed both raw and cooked.
+- Napa Cabbage: Long pale leaves, used a lot in Asian cooking both raw and cooked.

 Health Benefits of Cabbage